Marryah007/Palmora-Group-Emp-Analysis/README.md

 ### Visualization and Reporting:

-•	Report Creation
+•	Report Creation:
 This was used to drag-and-drop interface for creating interactive reports and dashboards.

-•	Visualizations
+•	Visualizations:
 Include charts, graphs, maps, matrixes, etc.

 •	Interactivity and Navigation: